giriraj191/operating_systems/README.md

 ## Contact
 Connect with me on LinkedIn - Giriraj @giriraj191 [Connect](https://www.linkedin.com/in/giriraj191/)
-Want to discuss a topic or collaborate with me, Great! email me at graj05645@gmail.com
-If you would like to contact me on WhatsApp, email me your contact details and topic of discussion and I will get back to you, please feel free to let me know.
+Want to discuss a topic or collaborate with me, Great! email me at graj05645@gmail.com.
+Additionally, if you prefer to communicate via WhatsApp, kindly email me your contact details and the topic of discussion, and I will promptly get back to you.
+Thank you, and I look forward to engaging with you.

-## Licencse
+## License
 Copyright (c) 2024 Giriraj (graj05645@gmail.com).
 All Rights Reserved

-   Licensed under the Apache License, Version 2.0 (the "License");
-   you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-   You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0
-   Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-   See the License for the specific language governing permissions and limitations under the License.